 Sometimes people think they can demand attention.
 That kind of attention isn’t usually long-lasting.

 How does more lasting attention happen?
-That happens by sharing information that people actually want to consume, that helps them solve a problem or that educates.
+That happens by sharing information that people want to consume, that helps them solve a problem, or that educates them.

-Once attention is earned people remember stories, events and can even retell the story to others.
-Earned attention leads to advocacy, customers and more.
+Once attention is earned, people remember stories, and events and can even retell the story to others.
+Earned attention leads to advocacy, customers, and more.

 How to keep attention

 Attention has to continuously be earned.
 That’s why I talk about the importance of getting on an ongoing: